Tyonnchie-Berry-1996/DevEnv/README.md

     When prompted, enter <strong>your Fedora account password</strong> to complete Kerberos initialization.
   </p>
   <p>
     When running the AI assistant make sure you have your OpenAI API key ready to be copied and pasted into the container.
 You can find your API key here at            https://platform.openai.com/api-keys.
 You also will need tokens for this script to run, you can find out about your account tokens here at https://platform.openai.com/settings/organization/billing/overview.
-The script doesn't work without unless it has an API key and account tokens available.
+The script doesn't work unless it has an API key and account tokens available.
   </p>

    ```bash